mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Using electionId to detect stale primaries
 ''''''''''''''''''''''''''''''''''''''''''

+Replica set members running MongoDB 2.6.10+ or 3.0+ include an ObjectId called "electionId" in their ismaster response.

-The client remembers the greatest electionId reported by a primary, and distrusts primaries with older electionIds.
+The client remembers the greatest electionId reported by a primary, and distrusts primaries with lesser electionIds.
+It compares electionIds as 12-byte big-endian integers, so ObjectIds generated later are considered greater.
 This prevents the client from oscillating between the old and new primary during a split-brain period, and helps provide read-your-writes consistency with write concern "majority"